bkesterbyld/fabulous-oregano/content/pages/solutions.md

-      e-commerce leaders use bitdomains to get data to external agencies who develop and maintain corporate web  and marketing sites that need company data.
+      e-commerce leaders use bitdomains to get data to external agencies who develop and maintain corporate web and marketing sites that need company back office or customer data.
     actions:
       - label: Free Trial
         url: /signup